iampeterndumba/iampeterndumba/README.md

 👋 Hi, I’m Peter.

 ### About Me
-I am an aspiring machine Learning Engineer who loves to use technology to solve business problems.
+I am a professional Web Developer and aspiring Machine Learning Research Engineer, and one of my favorite pursuits is solving business problems while utilizing the latest technology in the market.

 I am currently enrolled in the AWS Machine Learning course where I am learning the required skills required to create and deploy a Machine Learning models in production using Amazon SageMaker.